achilles945/websecurity/findings/01_vulnerabilities/A05:2021-Security-Misconfiguration.md

   - Consider revising the purpose of the `security.txt` file to avoid disclosing excessive security-related information to the public.
   - If the PGP key must be publicly available, limit its exposure to the relevant parties and ensure that proper key management practices are followed.

+---

-### Vulnerability: Sensitive Directory Exposed via robots.txt
+### Vulnerability 5: Sensitive Directory Exposed via robots.txt

 - **Vulnerability**: Sensitive Directory Exposure via `robots.txt`
 - **Description**: The `robots.txt` file publicly exposes a sensitive directory (`/ftp/`) which contains confidential files.
 While `robots.txt` is used to guide web crawlers about which parts of a website to crawl, it is also publicly accessible.
 If the `/ftp/` directory is exposed via this file and remains publicly accessible, attackers can potentially exploit it to gain unauthorized access to confidential data.